The config file

 - zoomScale

-Custom Rules & Ti Elements
+Custom rules and Ti Elements